janko/janko.io/_posts/2026-05-26-extending-ruby-lsp-with-prism.md

 end
 ```

 Otherwise we check for keyword arguments to handle explicit `render partial: "foo"` form as well.
-We only accept keyword arguments as the *first* argument, as we want to exclude `render "bar", partial: "foo"`, where `"foo"` would be a value of a `partial` local variable.
+We only accept keyword arguments as the *first* argument, as we want to exclude `render "bar", partial: "foo"`, where `"foo"` would be the value of a `partial` local variable.

 ```rb
 def partial_argument?(node)